yossefibrahimmohamed/Remote_Access_Trojan/README.md

  Remote Controller 🖥️

-A Remote Access Tool (RAT) built using Python and CustomTkinter for the GUI, allowing you to:
+A Remote Access Tool (RAT) built using Python and CustomTkinter for the GUI, allowing you to access a Remote Victim in the same network:

     Connect to a victim machine.

     List running applications.

-    Send live typing keystrokes.
+    Could you send live typing keystrokes?

     Close specific programs.

     Take screenshots remotely.

-    Shutdown the victim's machine.
+    Shut down the victim's machine.

     Disconnect safely.